694 people are interested

 Friends For Life Programs

-Rescue and Rehabilitation Friends For Life accepts animals of all breeds, all ages and in all health situations.
+Friends For Life accepts animals of all breeds, all ages and in all health situations.
 No life is disposable.
 We routinely accept, rehabilitate, medically treat and adopt into loving homes, animals on whom other groups have given up.
-We have traveled to Louisiana and Mississippi where our rescue teams treated hundred of animals free of charge in Friends For Life mobile veterinary clinics.

 Keeping animals in good homes is a priority in building a no kill community.
 Friends For Life counselors provide advice on behavior, training and other concerns to help frustrated animal guardians change a difficult situation to make an animal a positive family member.
 In addition, we offer an animal food and supply bank to provide assistance to those who find themselves in temporarily difficult circumstances.
-Often a little help for the animal guardian will prevent an animal f rom ending up in a shelter.

 - People 55+

 - One shift a month